arian/amd-packager-php/README.md

 	packager-cli.php [options] <modules>

 	Options:
 	  -h --help             Show this help
-	  --options        Specify another options file (defaults to options.php) --output         The file the output should be written to --modules / --list
-					   List the modules
+	  --options             Specify another options file (defaults to options.php) --output              The file the output should be written to --modules --list      List the modules
 	  --dependencies        List the dependencies map
+	  --graph               Create a structural dependency graph
+		                    and write it to this file

 ### Tip: